 Part-time staff will be on paid leave during those fixed leave periods (bank or public holiday and Easter/ Christmas breaks) that fall on days that they normally work.
 For example, if a member of staff does not normally work on a Monday then any bank or public holidays falling on a Monday are not given as time-off-in-lieu; if a member of staff works term-time only, then the 5 additional days at Easter and Christmas breaks are not given as time-off-in-lieu.

 The majority of bank and public holidays do not fall on the same day each year and therefore, over a repeat cycle, part-time members of staff are not normally disadvantaged by this practice.
 However, if a situation arises, due to the pattern of working arrangements, that a part-time member of staff receives less bank and public holidays in a year than they would receive if calculated on a pro-rata basis then they will be entitled to take the difference in the amount in lieu.
-If a part-time employee's working pattern is extremely unusual or variable, then such exceptional cases should be referred to Human Resources
+If a part-time employee's working pattern is extremely unusual or variable, then such exceptional cases should be referred to People and Culture Directorate